-She is also an Associate Member of the Departments of Clinical Epidemiology, and Biostatistics and Diagnostic Imaging.
+She is also an Associate Member of the Departments of Health Research Methods, Evidence and Impact (HEI) and Diagnostic Imaging.
 In addition she holds Graduate Faculty Status, Health Research Methodology (HRM).
 Her clinical work deals with high risk pregnancies.

 She received her MD from the University of Toronto, her Obstetrics and Gynecology Residency from the University of Ottawa and her Maternal-Fetal Medicine Fellowship from the University of Toronto.
 In addition, in 2006 at the University of Toronto, she completed her MSc in Clinical Epidemiology, forming the basis of her research.
 Prior to coming to McMaster, Dr. McDonald was an Assistant Professor in the Department of Obstetrics & Gynecology at the University of Ottawa and an Associate Scientist at the Ottawa Health Research Institute.